gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **media**: `any`[]

-- A list of media objects for the product
+- A list of media objects for the product.

 ***